Hendryboyz/tdd-go/README.md

 # tdd-go

-A repository to practice TDD(Test Driven Development) with GoLang
+A repository to practice TDD(Test Driven Development) with GoLang.
+This practice follow the steps from [Learn Go with Tests](https://quii.gitbook.io/learn-go-with-tests/) website.

 ## Command